Exlonk/Fluorescence-Quantum-Yield/README.md

 Calcs:
   - results:  In this folder you are going to encounter some of the obtained results.
-  - databases:  In this folder you are going to enconter the databases information
+  - databases:  In this folder you are going to enconter the databases information.

+Scripts:
+  - You are going to encounter the script specifically made for this project.